InterviewGateway/interview_preparation/readme.md

 - [Practical test tips](#practical-test-tips)
 - [FAQ](#faq)

-## Practical Test
+## Process

-- HR will send you email, please reply to reserve the practical test timesslot.
+- HR will email you to confirm your practical test timeslot.

-- The day before the test, you will get a video call link by email.
-  Please check your setup and join 10 minutes early to avoid any technical issues, using the name you applied with, and turn on your camera.
-You won’t be able to join after the test starts.
+- Before the test, you will get a video call link by email.
+Please check your setup and join 10 minutes using the name you applied with, and with your camera on.
+You won’t be able to take the test after it starts.

-- You will receive the test materials inside the video call.
-Unzip it and the word file contains the instructions.
+- The test materials will be shared in the call.
+Unzip the file to access the instructions in the Word document.

-- During the call, you will need to share your screen, and several examiners will be present.
-Using AI tools will lead to disqualification.
+- During the call, you will need to share your screen while several examiners observe.
+Using AI tools will result in disqualification.

 - At the end of the test, email your completed work back immediately to
   <Jeremy.Gregory@gatewaycasinos.ca>.
+Top-scoring candidates will be
+  contacted for an interview.

 ## Software requirements on your computer